perezjln/perezjln.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       Leading research and education in AI and machine learning:
-      - Research in imitation learning, reinforcement learning, and LLMs for robotics and coding
+      - Research in imitation learning, reinforcement learning, and LLMs for action taking in robotics and coding
       - Teaching graduate courses in machine learning, reinforcement learning, NLP, and LLMs
       - Supervising Ph.D. students and coordinating industry research collaborations
       - Developing curriculum for emerging AI technologies